Skip to main content

 Geometry types

 Every design has a Geometry attribute that can store coordinate data.
-By default, the attribute is optional and accepts any geometry types (e.g. point, line, polygon).
+This lets you record an item's location and shape.
+By default, the attribute is optional and accepts all geometry types (e.g. point, line, polygon).

 Alternatively, you can configure a design's properties to make geometry Required, so that a value must be entered when creating/editing items of the design.
 You can also limit the types of geometry that can be stored, including none at all!